 During the meeting, PM Oli thanked Japan for its continued support in Nepal’s social and economic development fields.
 According to PM Oli’s Foreign Affairs Advisor Rajan Bhattarai, Oli also urged Minister Kano to extend support in Nepal’s priority development areas including modernization of agriculture, energy generation, infrastructure development, and other sectors.

-In return, the Japanese Minister pledged his country’s continued support to Nepal, Bhatarai added.
+In return, the Japanese Minister pledged his country’s continued support to Nepal, Bhattarai added.

 Bhattarai also said that the following additional areas were discussed by both countries’ representatives: